What Russia Should Do with Ukraine: International reactions

 The head of the Latvian Ministry of Foreign Affairs Edgars Rinkēvičs called the article "ordinary fascism".
 Former Canadian ambassador to Ukraine Roman Waschuk said that "It's essentially a rhetorical 'licence to kill' Ukrainians."

-Slavoj Žižek called the article "mad ravings" and noted that "Western imperial powers' brutal exploitation of the Global South is a truth that must never be forgotten.
-But it is strange to hear such talk from Russia, with its long history of such behavior...
-Now, we are told that Kazakhstan, Azerbaijan, Georgia, and Ukraine will be "decolonized" by way of...
-Russian colonization.
-Territories will be liberated against the will of their people (who will have to be re-educated or otherwise dissolved)" and that "if a new world war is to be avoided, it will be through a "hot peace," with massive military investments sustaining a fragile new balance of power."

 Legal

-In Germany in April, Bundestag deputy Thomas Heilmann has filed a lawsuit with the Berlin prosecutor against the author of the article.
+In Germany in April 2022, Bundestag deputy Thomas Heilmann filed a lawsuit with the Berlin prosecutor against the author of the article.
 According to Heilmann, the article may be a violation of the Convention on the Prevention and Punishment of Genocide.